BryanWilhite/dotnet-core/README.md

 ## what does Node.js have to do with .NET Core?

 There _is_ a relationship between Node.js and .NET Core.
 The work on [Fable](http://fable.io/) that will done here will demonstrate this.
 It follows that [my study of Node.js](https://github.com/BryanWilhite/nodejs) is recommended reading to background the word here.

+## starring too many .NET Core repositories on GitHub?

+I recommend starring “[.NET Home](https://github.com/dotnet/corefx)” (The .NET Foundation page on GitHub) as this page has links to many of the projects one would star.

 @[BryanWilhite](https://twitter.com/bryanwilhite)